We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-When creating this list, we relied heavily on the advice of board certified dermatologists to ensure that we were selecting lotions containing the most beneficial and non-harmful ingredients.
-We also considered EWG ratings as well as customer reviews.
+When creating this list, we relied heavily on the advice of board certified dermatologists to ensure that we selected lotions containing the most beneficial and non-harmful ingredients.
+We also considered EWG ratings and customer reviews.

 - $ = under $10

 - Best for: babies with eczema or rash-prone skin